barrachri/christianbarra.com/posts/best-from-europython-2017.md

 # 6) [Abstract base classes a smart use of metaclasses](https://ep2017.europython.eu/conference/talks/abstract-base-classes-a-smart-use-of-metaclasses) // Leonardo Giordano // [Slide](https://ep2017.europython.eu/media/conference/slides/abstract-base-classes-a-smart-use-of-metaclasses.pdf)

 Scare your children with meta-classes!

-A lot of Python programmers are scared by the word `Meta-classes`, this presentation will make your life easier, beautiful introduction to meta-classes and ABC.
+A lot of Python programmers are scared by the word _meta-classes_, this presentation will make your life easier, with a beautiful introduction to meta-classes and A(bstract)B(ase)C(lasses).

 <center>
 <iframe width="640" height="360" src="https://www.youtube.com/embed/0fMJqWLE6Iw?start=6740" frameborder="0" allowfullscreen></iframe>